eiswe/laravel-custom/readme.md

 A lot of my Projects are private but i will try to publish some of them to show you all what i am doing and looking for!

+ok now i have put all my stuff into a bundle only need to remove the laravel from my github project

+to install my bundle add this to your bundles.php - my project required bootstrapper!

+	'admin'	=> array( 'handles' => 'admin' ),		// registrating a new bundle: admin

+	'home'	=> array( 								// registrating a new bundle: home -> for public contents 'auto' 		=> true,
+		'handles' => 'home'
+	),

 [Official Website & Documentation of using Laravel PHP Framework](http://laravel.com)

 ## Feature Overview